Television South: Vinters Park, Maidstone

 The studios to serve the eastern section of TVS's transmission area were at Vinters Park near Maidstone in Kent.
 The site was originally acquired by Southern Television, which had commissioned a conceptual design for new studio facilities on the site.
 Following the award of the franchise to TVS, Southern Television sold the site to the new company at a premium.
 Construction commenced in early 1982, and the first studios at the centre became operational in mid-1983.

 The Maidstone Studios, though significant (and home to many networked shows) were ancillary to those in Southampton which were the company's corporate headquarters.
-Meridian Broadcasting, the new licensee, were not offered the studios as TVS initially intended to become an independent producer.
+Meridian Broadcasting, the new licensee, was not offered the studios as TVS initially intended to become an independent producer.
 However, Meridian agreed to rent the newsroom and facilities for an initial 10-year period from 1993.
 Following the sale of TVS in that year, the studios were acquired by TVS's new owners IFE and Meridian's agreement came to a premature end.
 Meridian operated from elsewhere in Maidstone, but in 2004, after extensive cutbacks, it moved back into a small newsroom in The Maidstone Studios, which would later become the official trading and marketing name of the Vinters Park complex, when it was later sold-off as a standalone "four walls" studio complex, later used for shows on BBC and ITV, etc.